andressanzr/EasyEvents-Web/README.md

-# Android App of EasyEvents
+# Web App of EasyEvents

 EasyEvents is an App that can be used to easily create events and share the event info with the invitees via a unique Event Code.<br>
 <br>